Simulation by Rounds of Letter-to-Letter Transducers

 \subsection{Intuitive Overview}

 We start with an intuitive explanation of the solution and its challenges.
 For simplicity, assume for now $\fL=\sI^*$, so it can be ignored.
-The overall approach is to present a small-model property for $k$: in \cref{thm:bound_on_k}, the main result of this section, we give an upper bound on the minimal $k>0$ for which $\cT_1\prec_{k} \cT_2$.
+The overall approach is to present a practical method for hunting $k$: in~\cref{thm:bound_on_k}, the main result of this section, we give an upper bound on the minimal $k>0$ for which $\cT_1\prec_{k} \cT_2$, rendering the search space finite.
 In order to obtain this bound, we proceed as follows.
 Observe that for a transducer $\cT$ and for $0<k\neq k'$ the corresponding permutation closure \NFAs $\perm_k(\tr(\cT))$ and $\perm_{k'}(\tr(\cT))$ are defined on the same state space, but differ by their alphabet ($\sI^{k}\times \sO^{k}$ vs $\sI^{k'}\times \sO^{k'}$).
-Thus, by definition, these \NFAs form infinitely many distinct automata.
+Thus, by definition, these \NFAs obtained from an increasing round length form infinitely many distinct automata.
 Nonetheless, there are only finitely many possible types of letters (indeed, at most $|\bbB^{Q\times Q}|=2^{|Q|^2}$).
-Therefore, there are only finitely many \emph{type~profiles} for \NFAs (namely the set of letter types occurring in the \NFA), up to multiplicities of the letter types.
+Therefore, there are only finitely many \emph{type~profiles} for \NFAs -- that is, the set of letter types occurring in the \NFA -- up to multiplicities of the letter types.